 A process is required that allows the STI-CA to validate that the service provider has the authority to manage certificates for the domain for which a certificate is being requested.
 In the context of ACME, the ACME client fetches the challenges after the request for a new certificate and then answers the challenges.

 ACME uses an extensible challenge/response framework for identifier validation.
 For this initial deployment of the SHAKEN framework, it is recommended to use HTTP validation per draft-ietf-acme-acme.
 The ACME client proves its control over the domain by proving that it can provision resources on the Authentication Service server.
-The STI-CA challenges the ACME client to provide the “token” that has been configured for the service provider as described in section 5.2.2Certificate updates/rotation best practices
+The STI-CA challenges the ACME client to provide the “token” that has been configured for the service provider as described in section 5.2.2

+Certificate Issuance

+[Editor’s note: add details from IPNNI-2016-00082R000.pdf discussed at 11/21/2016 virtual meeting.]

+Certificate updates/rotation best practices

 [Editor’s note: Per Sept.
 28, 2016 virtual meeting, Stuart Wilson (Verizon) to submit a contribution proposing changes to this section.]